RaymiiOrg/boa-diminish-restricted-shell/README.md

 Don't change the "Dangerous Characters" array, if you for example remove the `&` then you can do something like this: `ssh user@host "ls && perl -e 'exec "/bin/bash"'"`.

+## See Also

+Another way to restrict ssh, written by me: https://github.com/RaymiiOrg/restrict_ssh